stephane-caron/pink/README.md

 - [Humanoid standing waving:](examples/humanoid_standing_waving.py) a humanoid model that positions its pelvis and feet while waiving its right wrist.
 - [Upkie crouching:](examples/upkie_crouching.py) a wheeled-biped model that lifts its feet up and down.

+## History

+Pink implements the same task-based inverse kinematics as [pymanoid](https://github.com/stephane-caron/pymanoid), but it is much simpler to install and runs faster thanks to Pinocchio.
+Its internal math is summarized on [this page](https://scaron.info/robot-locomotion/inverse-kinematics.html).
+If you find yourself needing to read that in order to use the library, it means the API has abstraction leakage, please open an issue :-)

 ## 🏗️ Upcoming changes

 Pink is in beta and its API is not fully stable.
 Expect the following upcoming changes: